Nikik0/timeManager/README.md

+# AuthorizationServer

-This project provides a non-blocking reactive Time Manager
+Time Manager for scheduling tasks.

+## Description
 Features:
 1. CRUD for events, subs and users
 2. Each user may have multiple subs (e.g. multiple devices)